DannyWu-KCL/WENO/README.md

 Instance-based approach train an instance classifier then aggregate its prediction to form a bag prediction.
 However, as this approach lacks instance-level labels, it needs to select some instances from positive bags to form pseudo positive instance-level label.
 This results in noises which limit the performance of trained instance classifier.

-# Solution: Weakly Supervised Knowledge Distillation (WENO)
+## Solution: Weakly Supervised Knowledge Distillation (WENO)
 WENO integrates bag and instance classifier in a knowledge distillation framework to mutually improve the performance of both classifiers by effectively transfering knowledge between them.
 <p align="center">
   <img src="https://github.com/miccaiif/WENO/blob/main/figure2.png" width="640">
 </p>

-(a) the teacher network is trained in advance and it keeps unchanged during training the student.Knowledge is distilled from the teacher to the student.
+(a) the teacher network is trained in advance and it keeps unchanged during training the student.
+Knowledge is distilled from the teacher to the student.
 In recent self-knowledge distillation

 (b) such as DINO [3], the teacher has the same architecture with the student and it is not trainable but updated from the student.
 Two-way knowledge transfer exists between the teacher and the student.

-(c), the teacher is a bag-classifier and it is also trained with weak slide-level labels.
+(c) the teacher is a bag-classifier and it is also trained with weak slide-level labels.
 Knowledge is distilled from teacher to student by providing pseudo instance labels using attention scores of the teacher and knowledge transfer from the student to the teacher is achieved by sharing instance feature extractors between them.

 <p align="center">